XPM 13 Day Piemonte Tour

 A Culinary & Walking Adventure

-Vineyard hikes, mountain walks, wine tasting, cooking class, cheese tasting, charming accommodation, gastronomic experiences, undiscovered corner of ItalyINQUIRE ABOUT THIS TRIP
+Vineyard hikes, mountain walks, wine tasting, cooking class, cheese tasting, charming accommodation, gastronomic experiences, undiscovered corner of ItalyINQUIRE ABOUT THIS TOUR

 - DATES & PRICES